nextcloud/files_lock/README.md

 ![](screenshots/0.7.0.png)

 **Files Lock** allows your users to temporary lock a file to avoid other users' edits.
-By default, files locked using this app will be unlocked after 30 minutes.
+By default, files locked using this app will be unlocked indefinitely.